Providers Terminated in One State Continue to Participate in Other States

 - Civil actions against 813 individuals or entities,

 - Exclusion of 2,712 individuals and entities from federal health care programs.

 The report also summarizes various audit reports issued and OIG enforcement actions taken during the period of April 1, 2018, through September 30, 2018.

 Having effective healthcare compliance programs is of utmost importance for healthcare providers.
 Compliance programs help them prevent fraud, waste and abuse, create a mechanism for catching problems early, and provide the basis for a penalty reduction in case of the OIG enforcement actions.

 The key element of compliance is for every employer to ensure they are not working with excluded or sanctioned individuals.
-Healthcare organizations need to determine eligibility of their employees to receive payments from government funds.
-Otherwise, they can face the OIF enforcement actions and costly fines.
+Healthcare organizations need to determine the eligibility of their employees to receive payments from government funds.
+Otherwise, they can face OIF enforcement actions and costly fines.
 However, effective healthcare compliance can be achieved by automating the entire exclusion screening process.
-Thus, healthcare organizations meet OIG requirements, replace labor-intensive and error-prone procedures with effective and affordable solution, and stay compliant without any difficulty.Discover how simple OIG compliance can be with our exclusion screening software that ensures high efficiency and the lowest overall screening cost available.
+Thus, healthcare organizations meet OIG requirements, replace labor-intensive and error-prone procedures with an effective and affordable solution, and stay compliant without any difficulty.Discover how simple OIG compliance can be with our exclusion screening software that ensures high efficiency and the lowest overall screening cost available.